cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 As you know by now, a Cosmos SDK blockchain relies on identified validators to produce blocks.
 Initially, there is no validator to generate blocks.
 You are in a catch-22 situation: your initialized and unstarted chain needs a genesis account and validator for bootstrapping purposes.

-Make your key (also known as an account) have an initial balance in the genesis file:
+Make your key, also known as an account, have an initial balance in the genesis file:

 ```bash
 $ ./simd add-genesis-account b9lab 100000000stake
 ```

 Appended here to the amount is the `stake` suffix.
 This `stake` represents the unit for the tokens in this chain as per the genesis file.
-Therefore this command adds `100000000` `stake` to your account.
+Therefore, this command adds `100000000` `stake` to your account.
 If in doubt, you can confirm the proper suffix in the `genesis.json` file with:

 ```bash
 $ grep -A 2 -B 2 denom ~/.simapp/config/genesis.json